Robert Burns's diamond point engravings: Laight Farm, New Cumnock

 John Logan lived at Laight Farm and Burns visited on a number of occasions, dining here on Saturday 19 October 1788, and four days later dropping in for breakfast.
 He knew John through his Masonic links and John was very helpful in securing subscribers for copies of his first "Kilmarnock Edition" of his poems.
 A window in the west gable, to the right of the front door, locally known as the 'Burns Window' once carried inscriptions by Burns, removed in the 1970s and displayed for some years in the Crown Hotel.
 One inscription was Burns's Masonic mark, if present, making it the third known use of the symbol by the poet, another was 'S. Logan' for the eldest daughter, Sarah Logan.
 A third inscription in another hand was 'J.L', probably John Logan.

 St Margaret's Hill, Newmilns

-The St Margaret's Hill was the Loudoun manse, home at the time of the Reverend George Lawrie.
-Robert Burns was a frequent visitor, scribing the message on a bedroom windowpane there that said – "Lovely Mrs Lawrie, she is all charms".
-At one time the windowpane was in the Dick Institute in Kilmarnock and later in the Barr Castle in Galston.
-The window sash and pane are now preserved in the modern Loudoun Manse and the inscription is regarded as genuine by handwriting experts.
+The St Margaret's Hill was the Loudoun Manse, home at the time of the Reverend George Lawrie.
+Robert Burns was a frequent visitor, scribing the message on his bedroom windowpane there that said – "Lovely Mrs Lawrie, she is all charms".
+At one time the sadly broken windowpane was in the Dick Institute in Kilmarnock and later in the Barr Castle in Galston.
+The window sash and pane were for a time preserved in the modern Loudoun Manse and the inscription is regarded as genuine by handwriting experts.
+In 2024 the broken pane was restored and appeared on the Repair Shop TV programme.
+It was returned to the Barr Castle and its museum.